 You can also find Miele competitively placed in the kitchen appliances segment.
 This includes oven ranges, ventilation hoods, coffee and espresso makers, freestanding and built-in refrigerators and freezers, and dishwashers.
-The brand also produces washers, dryers, and ironing appliances.
+Among the best Miele canister vacuums they produce, the brand also produces washers, dryers, and ironing appliances.

 And within the floor care department, Miele creates several types of vacuums.
 However, it’s best known for its bagged and bagless canister vacuums, but it also produces stick vacuums and robot vacuums comparable to the best iRobot vacuums.
 As of the publishing of this article, the brand doesn’t offer any upright vacuums in the United States.
 If you’re researching canister vs upright vacuums, you should consider looking at other brands.

 (Pro 1) A Freestanding Cordless Vacuum: This might not seem like a big deal.
 But anyone who’s ever had to pause their cordless vacuuming task to grab a large item from the floor knows that a freestanding cordless stick vacuum is a huge plus.
 Unlike other brands — and especially Dyson, their biggest competitor in this niche — the Miele Triflex HX1 won’t tip over if you have to pause your cleaning job.